Skip to content

 Solo Instrument System (Forms 7--8)

 The two solo forms generate music for unaccompanied string instruments.
-They use implied polyphony — a single melodic line that suggests multiple simultaneous voices through register shifts, arpeggiation, and chordal writing.
+The cello prelude is a single continuous line; the chaconne pairs a ground bass with an upper line.
+Implied polyphony emerges through register shifts, arpeggiation, and chordal writing.

 BWV References by Form